calvinchengx/learnhaskell/README.md

 A collection of code samples illustrating functional programming concepts, organised by topic, and with reference slides.

+More haskell fundamentals can be found in Haskell Koans repository. (hskoans)

 ## List of sub-directories with reference source code

 * helloworld